 Green Gables demolition update:

 Selectman Kincaid: Bids received last Thursday, 2 of 4 companies bid on the project.
-Bids much higher than anticipated.
 Murdock Abatement and Deleading Company has presented a bid that is higher than expected but the funds are available.
-Soil testing was added to the project which is driving the project price up.
+Soil testing for lead contamination and removal was added to the project which is driving the project price up.

 First Selectman Urgo: Eagle Environmental has reviewed the bid and made a recommendation on which bid should be accepted.
 Once the project is completed, the property will be safe.

-Questions:

-Are you going to try to save any of the historical items?
-Unable to because they are part of the contaminated material.

-Concern over the dust from the project contaminating the community garde n, will the project wait until after harvest: should not impact the gardens, it was discussed with the company, will not delay the project

-Cost?
-Between $48,000-68,000 depending on how much of the materials are hazardous v non-hazardous

-Can we still take it down after completion: Yes, Highway Department will take it down within 30 days of the project.
-The site will be leveled.

 Selectman Kincaid motion to accept the bid from Murdock; Selectman Carlson 2nd; Approved 3-0

 SCBA unit sale or donation

-NSVFC has notified the BOS that the equipment needs to be disposed of and will do so in the future.
+NSVFC has notified the BOS that the equipment needs to be disposed of.

-Selectman Carlson: is there any value in the equipment?
-No; common practice to give the equipment to other fire companies that have a need.
-Out of OSHA compliance as of now.

-First Selectman Urgo: if anything becomes available in the future, BOS will make the decision, but there is not a need to sell these items.

-Selectman Kincaid motion that the NSVFC can give away the tanks, First Selectman Urgo 2nd; Approved 3-0
+Selectman Kincaid motion that the NSVFC can donate the tanks, First Selectman Urgo 2nd; Approved 3-0

 Memorial Day Parade: Do the Selectmen want to walk in the parade?
 Selectman Kincaid will communicate with Denise Murphy from the Lions about the participation in the parade and ceremony.